-Neptune Steps Vs Me (Part 1)
+Neptune Steps Vs Me (for Mind)

-So first I will talk about my decision to set up the just giving page and my rationale for choosing the charity Mind for all donations to go to, then I will tell you about Neptune Steps and the back story of how I ended up here.
+Hello!
+My name is Chris and I used to swim competitvely, not for around twenty years but here I will talk about my decision to set up the just giving page and my rationale for choosing the charity Mind for all donations to go to, then I will tell you about Neptune Steps and the back story of how I ended up here.

 The greatest cause of death in men under the age of 35 is suicide, 1 in 4 people each year are affected by mental health, take a look at what Stephen Fry and some of the guys involved say about the charity here.

 There have been close family members and close friends that were not lucky enough to be able to get the support they needed and unfortunately took their lives; I don’t want to presume to know what they were thinking about but I know if there had been support available some amazing, kind, creative and intelligent people might still be here.